-NC-55 Bypass Ramp Reconstruction
+NC 55 Bypass Ramp Reconstruction

-In late 2015, NCDOT's Division 5 initiated a project to redesign the ramp exiting the southern terminus of the Triangle Expressway onto southbound NC-55 Bypass.
+In late 2015, NCDOT's Division 5 initiated a project to redesign the ramp exiting the southern end of the Triangle Expressway onto southbound NC 55 Bypass.
 This project was funded by excess bond proceeds from the Triangle Expressway toll revenue bond sale.
 The goal of the project is to improve driver safety by increasing sight distance and reducing the severity of curve in the ramp.
-The project was let on March 16, 2016, and is estimated to be complete in October 2016.
+The project was let on March 16, 2016.
+Traffic was shifted to the new ramp alignment in August 2016.
+All original project work was substantially complete by October 2016, however, the project was held open in order to facilitate repairs on concrete slabs as a part of the Western Wake Freeway project (R-2635A) warranty.
+The repair work was completed in June 2017.